ckan/ckan/doc/contributing/pull-requests.rst

      git commit -m "Add docs for my new feature" git push my_fork my_branch

-   When writing your git commit messages, try to follow the `Commit Messages`_ guidelines.
+   When writing your git commit messages, try to follow the :doc:`commit-messages` guidelines.

 #.
 Send a pull request